-The morning started early, A beautiful day, I was awake just before the sun peeped from behind the mountain at about 6.35am, lighting up our villa tower in all its morning glory!
+The morning started early, A beautiful day, I was awake just before the sun peeped from behind the mountain at about 6.35am, lighting up the villa tower in all its morning glory!

 There was a loose purpose to this visit to Corfu town and that was to combine a little shopping with a reconnaissance trip as I plan to be doing some low light (early morning) photo shooting later on this week.